Marlins hit back-to-back homers, Luzardo beats Cubs 3-0 - WHIZ News

 Marlins: LHP Braxton Garrett (2-5, 3.88 ERA) starts against RHP Zack Wheeler (10-5, 2.69) to open a three-game series Tuesday in Philadelphia.

-Cubs: RHP Marcus Stroman (3-5, 4.00 ERA) gets the start Monday night against RHP Paolo Espino (0-4, 4.20) as Chicago hosts Washington for a three-game series.
+Cubs: RHP Keegan Thompson (8-5, 3.48 ERA) gets the start Monday night against RHP Aníbal Sánchez (0-4, 7.65) as Chicago hosts Washington to start a three-game series.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports